A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 Adaptive learning in macroeconomics has used ideas formally analogous to reinforcement learning for decades, though under different names and with different motivations.
-In the adaptive learning literature initiated by \citet{MarcetSargent1989}, boundedly rational agents update their beliefs about equilibrium parameters using recursive least-squares and other Robbins-Monro-type stochastic approximation algorithms.
-The convergence criterion in that literature, E-stability, evaluates whether the ordinary differential equation (ODE) associated with the mapping from the perceived to the actual law of motion is locally asymptotically stable at the rational expectations equilibrium.
-This fixed-point stability requirement is analogous to the contraction conditions governing the convergence of temporal-difference and Q-learning algorithms in RL. \citet{borkar2000} make this mathematical connection explicit: they prove the convergence of Q-learning and actor-critic methods using the ODE method, explicitly citing \citet{Sargent1993} as a parallel application of the exact same framework to boundedly rational agents.
+In the adaptive learning literature initiated by \citet{MarcetSargent1989}, boundedly rational agents update coefficient estimates as observations arrive using recursive least-squares and other Robbins-Monro-type stochastic approximation algorithms.\footnote{``Boundedly rational'' means that beliefs follow a specified updating rule rather than immediately satisfying model-consistent rational expectations.
+The ODE method studies a noisy recursive algorithm through a deterministic continuous-time approximation.} The convergence criterion in that literature, E-stability, asks whether the ordinary differential equation (ODE) mapping the perceived law of motion into the actual law converges locally to the rational expectations equilibrium.
+This fixed-point requirement resembles a contraction in RL, where each update shrinks differences between candidate values, and governs temporal-difference and Q-learning algorithms that update value estimates from observed transitions. \citet{borkar2000} make this mathematical connection explicit by proving convergence of Q-learning and actor-critic methods with the ODE method and citing \citet{Sargent1993} as a parallel application to boundedly rational agents.\footnote{An actor-critic method maintains both a policy model, the actor, and a value model, the critic, and updates them together.}